sensepost/cipherchecks/README.md

 Theres a few known tools out there that will check the cipher suites accepted by a system.
 This is my attempt in making the output of the results more readable.

-For example, using [sslscan](https://github.com/rbsec/sslscan/), to only have a list of supported ciphers, your'll need to grep for 'Accepted'.
+For example, using [sslscan](https://github.com/rbsec/sslscan/), to only have a list of supported ciphers, you will need to grep for 'Accepted'.

 ```bash
 $ sslscan github.com | grep Accepted